MinekPo1/SaHuTOrEPoL/README.md

 Library names may not contain whitespace or hyphens, which are used as separators.
 The implementation may be specified in the library file name, by adding a dot and the implementation name after the library name.
 Folders which are specified in the library paths may, but don't have to be, specified before the library name.
+Library path may be stored in the `SaHPath` system variable separated by a colon.

 ## Bult-in types